How to Extract Text from a PDF

 - Text in text boxes — floating text boxes may appear before or after the main body regardless of visual position.

-This is not a bug in any particular tool — it is a fundamental limitation of the PDF format for text extraction purposes.
+This is not a bug in any particular tool.
+It is a fundamental limitation of the PDF format for text extraction purposes.

 Scanned PDFs: you need OCR